Updated August 11, 2023

-- If the word seems wrong to excel but is actually a correct one then we can choose to ignore the error.
-To run this function press F7 key.
+If the word seems incorrect to Excel but is correct, then we can ignore the error.
+To run this function, press the F7 key.

 #2 – Ignore All Misspelled Word

-- If there is more than one occurrence of the misspelled word and we want that all such occurrences of the misspelled word should be ignored than we can choose the option of ignoring all.
+If there is more than one occurrence of the misspelled word and we want all such occurrences of the misspelled word to be ignored, we can choose to ignore all.